Jewish burial grounds existed in Medieval England but were lost after the expulsion of the Jews in 1290.

 In 1656 the first Jews to arrive in England as part of the Resettlement were Sephardim, from Holland and Portugal, who were soon joined by Ashkenazim, from Holland and Germany.
 Both groups settled and worked in the East End of London and by 1700 the community had grown to approximately 600 people.

-England’s earliest Jewish burial grounds are located close to where they settled: the oldest is the Sephardi Velho cemetery, which opened in London in 1657 one year after the resettlement.
-In 1696 the Ashkenazim opened their burial ground close by at Alderney Road.
+England’s earliest Jewish burial grounds are located close to where they settled: the oldest is the Grade II listed Sephardi Velho cemetery, which opened in London in 1657 one year after the resettlement.
+In 1696 the Ashkenazim opened their burial ground close by at the Grade II listed Alderney Road.

 Burial grounds were also opened in ports along the south and east coasts as the community spread away from London.
 From Penzance to Canterbury to Sunderland, the grounds were originally placed away from populated centres, but the surrounding areas have since built up.